 - Neurological disorders of organic origin.

-- Alterations in the coagulation of the blood.
+- Modifications in the coagulation of the blood.
 This medication may alter the results of some laboratory samples.
 Tell your doctor if you are taking this medicine before any study is done.

 - Related condition with alterations in blood composition (blood dyscrasias).